 Reception

 This is the area of the biogas plant where the feedstock is received.
 It may be designed to receive several trucks of various sizes.
-Typically, the reception of material will be indoor and this is where most of the odour challenges arise.
-Opening and closing of doors for trucks is typically the main source of odours for a biogas plant.
+Typically, the reception of material will be indoor, and this is where most of the odor challenges arise.
+Opening and closing of doors for trucks is typically the main source of odors for a biogas plant.

 Feedstock conditioning

-Depending on the technologies used, this is where the received material is prepared for feeding into digesters.
+Depending on the technology used, this is where the received material is prepared for feeding into digesters.
 It may be decontaminated by using technologies such as:

 Anaerobic digestion